Supreme Commander for the Allied Powers: Legacy

 MacArthur remained in Japan until relieved by US President Harry S. Truman on 11 April 1951, after which he was succeeded as SCAP by General Matthew Ridgway.
 The San Francisco Peace Treaty, signed on 8 September 1951, marked the end of the Allied occupation, and when it went into effect on 28 April 1952, Japan was once again an independent state.
 That same day, General Order 10 was issued, formally dissolving GHQ-SCAP, with its remaining functions transferred to the Far East Command headquartered in Tokyo, before it was in turn abolished on July 1, 1957.
-The United States continued to administer some Japanese islands after that with, for example, Okinawa being continually under US administration until 1972.
+The United States continued to administer some Japanese islands after that.
+For example, Okinawa was continually under US administration until 1972.

 Active US military presence

 All branches of the United States military forces are still present in Japan today.
 They primarily function in a support role, providing defense for Japan and the surrounding region, per the agreements of the US-Japan Mutual Security Treaty.
 The United States Forces Japan consists of around 50,000 service members deployed all over Japan to protect Japanese and US interests alike.
 This has led to tension at times between Japanese citizens and American servicemen, with incidents frequently occurring between locals and servicemen and crimes frequently committed by servicemen against locals, such as the 1995 Okinawa rape incident.
 These incidents led to plans to relocate military bases in Okinawa, namely Marine Corps Air Station Futenma, as three quarters of all USFJ installations are located in the prefecture, despite its small size.
 However, the plan has been delayed due to protests at the site designated for its relocation on another part of the island.